CtrlK

 Actionability

 Code examples are pseudocode calling undefined functions (extract_project_metadata, analyze_architecture, semantic_compression, etc.) — none are executable.
 The workflows are vague step lists without concrete commands.
-The JSON schema is the only concrete artifact but isn't tied to actionable usage.
+There is no copy-paste ready guidance for actually saving or restoring context.

 1 / 3